 OK, so this method will not necessarily produce more smoke for you.
 What it will do, though, is make the meat taste smokier and produce better smoke rings.

 Most people will leave their meat out of the fridge for about an hour or while their cooker is warming before cooking.
 This is an old myth that’s been kicking around the BBQ and cooking community for decades.
 It’s bad advice.
 Leave your meat in the refrigerator until it’s ready to hit the grill.
 Once the grill is ready, take the meat out and smoke it.

 Then, cook it as usual.

-I should warn you that your meat – especially larger cuts – is going to take much longer to smoke.
+I should warn you that your meat – especially larger cuts – is going to a bit longer to smoke.
 Plan accordingly.
 But cold meat attracts more smoke flavor than warm meat.
 Keep your meats cold until they are ready to smoke.

 If your Pit Boss isn’t smoking, there is no need to fret!
 This is a fairly common issue with lots of causes behind it.
-Not only can you find the top reasons here but you also know what the main solutions are.
-So, go ahead and get fixing!
+Most likely, your pellet grill is functioning normally – it’s just producing thin whisps of smoke (which is perfect)!

 I’ve dropped the top reasons here, so now you also know what the main solutions are.
 So, go ahead and get that grill fixed and get grilling!